justinleski/justinleski/README.md

 Currently exploring full-stack development but I have experience in Java, Python, JavaScript, and C.  Always trying new things, check out [my portfolio](https://justinleski.com) to see what I've been up to recently.

 ### Education
 I'm studying Computer Science (Honours) at the University of Guelph.
-I'm entering my third year, and looking for a co-op/internship for Fall 2025.
+Incoming @ Musashi fall 2025

 ### Connect with me
 <div style="display: flex; align-items: center; justify-content: flex-start;">